Santiago de Querétaro in Querétaro, Mexico — The Central Highlands (North America)

 Topics.
 This historical marker is listed in these topic lists: Charity & Public Work • Government & Politics.
 A significant historical year for this entry is 1823.

 Location.
 20° 35.562′ N, 100° 22.828′ W. Marker is in Santiago de Querétaro, Querétaro.
-Marker can be reached from Calle Ejército Republicano close to Calle La Estrella.
+It can be reached from Calle Ejército Republicano close to Calle La Estrella.
 The marker and statue are on the grounds of the Cemetery of the Illustrious of Querétaro (Panteón de los Queretanos Ilustres).
 Touch for map.
 Marker is in this post office area: Santiago de Querétaro QUE 7602, Mexico.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-General José María Arteaga Magallanes (here, next to this marker); Andrés Balvanera Martínez (here, next to this marker); Luis Vega Monroy (here, next to this marker); María Luisa Medina de Montes Collantes (here, next to this marker); Carlos Septién Garcia (here, next to this marker); Josefa Vergara y Hernández (here, next to this marker); German Patiño (a few steps from this marker); Valentín F. Frías (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: General José María Arteaga Magallanes (here, next to this marker); Andrés Balvanera Martínez (here, next to this marker); Luis Vega Monroy (here, next to this marker); María Luisa Medina de Montes Collantes (here, next to this marker); Carlos Septién Garcia (here, next to this marker); Josefa Vergara y Hernández (here, next to this marker); German Patiño (a few steps from this marker); Valentín F. Frías (a few steps from this marker).
 Touch for a list and map of all markers in Santiago de Querétaro.